RedHatQE/CodeQuality/documentation/golang/README.md

 # Code Coverage with integration tests

-The excellent documents I have relied on and used them in creating this sub-chapter:
+Reference blogs:

 [Getting Code Coverage from External Testing](https://husobee.github.io/golang/test/coverage/2015/11/17/external-test-coverage.html)

 [Generating Coverage Profiles for Golang Integration Tests](https://www.cyphar.com/blog/post/20170412-golang-integration-coverage)

-## Unit Tests and Coverage
+## Preparation

-As a continuation of what was explained above, the general idea of Unit Test is that once you run a "go test" then all your software is reloaded by your tests and basically the main.go file does not run in the background but what runs is main_test.go and it compiles and runs the main it creates.
+As a continuation of what was explained above, the general idea of executing unit tests is that once you run "go test", all your software is recompiled, along with the tests, and the tests in the main_test.go are executed.

-For this purpose we can create a compiled file of the tests (by passing -c -o <file> to "go test") without actually running the main.go file, and using only that without re-compiling the source code.

-If we continue in the same direction we can compile a test file (which runs our source code of course) in such a way that it will also allow reporting of code coverage at the end of the test runs.
-It is important to note, as part of the Golang rules, that the only way to obtain code coverage is by running "go test" rather than running "go build", because code coverage belongs only to the "world" of tests.
+For our purpose, we can create a compiled file containing the instrumentation needed for code coverage (by passing -c -o <file> to "go test") without actually running the main.go file, and using only that without re-compiling the source code.
+It is important to note, that the only way golang allows you to to obtain code coverage is by running "go test" rather than running "go build", because code coverage belongs only to the "world" of tests.

-So we'll just create a test file that all it does is "run main.go file".
-After we compile it we will get the same older code only with the addition of code coverage at the end of its run (see example below).
+To compile it with code coverage instrumentation, we'll create a test file that does nothing other than "run main.go file".
+After we compile it we will get the same older code only with the ability to use it for generating code coverage statistics at the end of its run (see example below).

 ### Make an executable test file